braedeningersoll/haab_movies/source/kids.rst

 journey to find Anna's sister Elsa, the Snow Queen, and put an end to her icy spell.
 Encountering mystical trolls, a funny snowman named Olaf, Everest-like extremes and magic at every turn, Anna and Kristoff battle the elements in a race to save the kingdom from destruction. (c) Disney.
+Cited from IMDb

 **Starring:** Kristen Bell, Idina Menzel, Jonathan Groff, Josh Gad, Santino Fontana, Alan Tudyk.